rraeyyi/News-popularity-automation/Project3.md

 ## Scatterplot of title length & polarity vs shares

+The following scatterplot displays the number of shares for a given title length.
+The peak of the data, excluding outliers, indicates the title length that maximizes the number of shares.
+Additionally, the key displays the color coding for polarity of the title so that we can look for patterns to see whether the polarity of the title also has an effect on the number of shares.

 ``` r
 ggplot(training, aes(x = Number_Title_Words, y = Shares)) +
   geom_point(aes(color = Title_Polarity))